A few things to remember –

 Elastic Tie Falls off

 Tiny rubber bands hold the wire to the bracket.
 If a rubber ligature should come off, you may be able to put it back in place by using sterile tweezers.
 In either case, this is not an emergency, and the patient can wait until their next visit to replace the tie.
+Please contact us to book an appointment if the patient cannot put the rubber ligature back on.

 Elastic chain breaks